asecurityteam/transport/README.md

 var client = &http.Client{Transport: finalTransport}
 ```

-Building on the decorator examples, in this snipper we construct a new transport
+Building on the decorator examples, in this snippet we construct a new transport
 factory that is bound to a set of decorators that add functionality.
 Then we
 wrap the factory in a recycler that is configured to refresh the connection
-pool every five minutes with a randomised jitter within +/- one minute.
+pool every five minutes with a randomized jitter within +/- one minute.

 *Note: There is currently no reliable way by which per-connection lifetime
 limits can be added.
 We are limited to managing the entire pool.*

+<a id="markdown-rotating-transport" name="rotating-transport"></a>
-#### Rotating Transport ####
+#### Rotating Transport

 The internal connection management strategies of the standard library HTTP/1 and
 HTTP/2 transports are quite different.
 The HTTP/1 transport must use a single